isc-projects/bind9/doc/arm/reference.rst

    This experimental option is obsolete.

 ``cookie-algorithm``
-   Set the algorithm to be used when generating the server cookie.
-One of "aes", "sha1" or "sha256".
-The default is "aes" if supported by the cryptographic library or otherwise "sha256".
+   This sets the algorithm to be used when generating the server cookie; the options are "aes", "sha1", or "sha256".
+The default is "aes" if supported by the cryptographic library; otherwise, "sha256".

 ``cookie-secret``
    If set, this is a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.
-If not set, the system will generate a random secret at startup.
-The shared secret is encoded as a hex string and needs to be 128 bits for AES128, 160 bits for SHA1 and 256 bits for SHA256.
+If not set, the system generates a random secret at startup.
+The shared secret is encoded as a hex string and needs to be 128 bits for AES128, 160 bits for SHA1, and 256 bits for SHA256.

    If there are multiple secrets specified, the first one listed in ``named.conf`` is used to generate new server cookies.
-The others will only be used to verify returned cookies.
+The others are only used to verify returned cookies.

 ``response-padding``
    The EDNS Padding option is intended to improve confidentiality when